-Seeking new software to assist with detailing around four years ago, the AUSREO team came across the 3D rebar modeling software now known as ADDA.
+Seeking new software to assist with detailing around four years ago, the AUSREO team came across the 3D rebar modeling software now known as ADDA Construct.

-“It was still in early stages of development, but we could see how 3D modeling could be really useful in bar intensive designs in terms of being able to actually represent, before a project got underway, how we can reduce clashes, waste and improve off-site prefabrication opportunities.”
+“It was still in early stages of development, but we could see how 3D modeling could be really useful in bar intensive designs in terms of being able to actually represent, before a project got underway, how we can reduce clashes, waste and improve off-site prefabrication opportunities,” says Lowden.

 Bringing the ADDA software into their process quickly caught the attention of the industry.

 “Providing them with a virtual view via a 3D model helped AUSREO to become a supplier of choice for large contractors because we could solve reinforcement challenges before they happen.
-So when it came to the big infrastructure project tenders, it was a differentiator – it was new and really interesting, and we started winning that infrastructure work.”
+It was a differentiator – it was new and really interesting, and we started winning that bigger infrastructure project work.”

 Incorporating ADDA’s 3D rebar modeling and detailing software as part of its process on key projects and pitches has resulted in a major shift of AUSREO’s business profile.

-AUSREO now has a significant focus on complex and large infrastructure projects, and has used ADDA on at least a dozen big projects so far on the east coast of Australia, including Rozelle Interchange, Sydney Metro Crows Nest and Waterloo Stations, and the Cross Yarra Partnership in Melbourne.
+AUSREO now has a significant focus on complex and large infrastructure projects.
+They’ve used ADDA on at least a dozen big projects so far on the east coast of Australia, including Rozelle Interchange, Westconnex Crows Nest, Waterloo Stations and the Cross Yarra Partnership in Melbourne.

 “Each time we’ve used ADDA as part of our pitch, we’ve won the contract, because we are able to engage early and consult with our customers to improve their project, as well as providing them with the required rebar.”